Brandman's system of teaching music is based on the "Scope and

 level and ensures success at an early stage through training

-the student to think critically so as to crack the
+the student to think critically so as to

-code of the music.
+of the music.
 With traditional systems and

 also some of the new Japanese systems, students often fail to